 Investors that take the time to explore Vietnam’s provinces will find opportunities to manage costs while maintaining productivity.
 Executives will benefit from understanding the cost differential between different provinces in Vietnam, but the real beneficiaries of a regional approach will be human resource (HR) departments and hiring managers.
 HR departments that understand what Vietnam has to offer will be much better positioned to recruit, onboard, and, where necessary, train new workers.

-Vietnam’s investment landscape is broken into three main zones in the north, center, and south of the country.
-Out of these three provinces, investors typically end up investing in the north and south of the country, though the Central region is becoming more competitive
+Vietnam’s investment landscape is broken into three main zones in the North, Center, and South of the country.
+Out of these three provinces, investors typically end up investing in the North and South of the country, though the Central region is becoming more competitive

 As Vietnam’s economy continues to grow, rising wages will be an unavoidable feature of doing business in the country.
 Nevertheless, Vietnam’s improving business environment, free trade agreements and low costs make it an ideal location for foreign investors looking to relocate.